view arthurs seat from braid hills

 Edinburgh, Scotland

-The Seven Hills Of Edinburgh: A Quick Guide
+The Seven Hills Of Edinburgh: Quick Guide And Map

 Edinburgh, the “Athens of the North”, is traditionally said to have been built on seven hills, in an allusion to the city of Rome which was also supposedly built on seven hills.